• Skip to primary navigation

 • Put 1 heaping tsp of filling in the center of each square.

-• Moisten edges of pastry with water.
+• Moisten the edges of the pastry with water.
 Fold one corner over in the center, wrapping the walnut filling.
 Then fold the other corner as well.

 • Bake on an ungreased cookie sheet for 15 minutes.